Tatz884/RescueTime-Obsidian/README.md

 ```
 `````
 > [!NOTE]
-> Currently, this code block only supports the time periods spanning less than or equal to 31 days.
+> Currently, this code block only supports the time periods spanning 31 or less days.
 Also you need to specify the time range starting 92 or less days before today.
-Querying the period 93 or more days ago will require RescueTime Pro subscription and the developer does not have subscription...
+Querying 93 or more days ago will require RescueTime Pro subscription and the developer does not have subscription...